login

 "Start with a string along the top path.
 Sweep it down, region-by-region, until it lies along the bottom path.
 The string may only enter a region when it fully covers that region's top edge and likewise it must exit by fully covering the bottom edge.
 Only in left images can this process be done so that no segment of the string ever hesitates."

-Quite convoluted when spelled out in detail.
-(Although it is not terribly complicated to imagine visually.
-See the keyword unwordable.)
+Quite convoluted when spelled out in detail, but not terribly complicated to imagine visually.
+(See the keyword unwordable.)

 The string-sweeping answer is the same as the rectangle answer because a rectangle represents the animation of a string throughout an interval of time.
 (A horizontal cross-section of the rectangle represents the string, and the vertical position is time.)
 Distorting the rectangle into a new shape is the same as animating a string sweeping across that new shape.